Table of Contents

 This one can be considered as the umbrella emotion to the previous item on our list.
 A lack of patience can completely derail your trading if it’s not controlled and taken care of.
 A trader with a lack of patience will act hastily and emotionally.
 In order to succeed, you need to be tethered to reality and not controlled by your emotions.
 If something tempts you or you want to speed things up, you’ll land in trouble.
 Nothing good will come immediately because this is a long journey to market mastery.
 Sit back, be patient, and make your move when the time is appropriate.

-This is another one that’s pretty simple in theory to overcome but incredibly damaging if done in practice.
+This is another mistakes forex traders make that’s pretty simple in theory to overcome but incredibly damaging if done in practice.
 Your trading plan outlines what you can and can’t do, what you should and shouldn’t do.
 If you trade according to the guidelines, you should never find yourself overtrading.
 But if you stray from the path of guidance and begin to make more moves than you and or the market can support, you’ll find yourself in very deep water very quickly.

 We outlined all the emotions associated with trading in this previous article.
 Be sure to check it out for a deeper understanding of why each of these emotions is potentially damaging to your trading portfolio.
 Approach trading like a robot.
 Get rid of the bad emotions and the good ones.
 Happiness can be just as troublesome for a trader as sadness.
 Emotions will blind you to the realities of the market and send you signals that run counter to your trading plan and trading strategy.